Offering members core digital transaction services such as online and mobile banking, online payments and online loan processing.

 World Council will measure the digitization of credit unions in four key areas and report annually on the progress being made toward Challenge 2025.

-Track the latest developments in digitization here and feel free to send us updates on how your credit union or credit union system is striving to help us meet Challenge 2025 at firstname.lastname@example.org.
+Track the latest developments in digitization by subscribing to our Challenge 2025 Blog.
+You can also send us updates on how your credit union or credit union system is striving to help us meet Challenge 2025 at email@example.com.

 In just over two years, a shared payments platform in Australia has revolutionized the way consumers, businesses and government agencies both make and receive payments.Read More